FrancisDunne/Active_Directory/README.md

 uses sysmon, which is a windows system service and device driver that logs system activity to the Windows event log.
 The project will then move on to perform a brute force attack using Kali Linux as our attacking machine to see what telemetry it generates.
-This project will also use atomic redteam aswell.
+This project will also use atomic red team so we can see how to generate some alerts for future activity.